-All students new to Gorman or seeking re-admission will be admitted on academic and discipline probation for two full grading period (a minimum of twelve weeks.)
+All students new to Bishop Gorman or seeking re-admission will be admitted on academic and discipline probation for one full grading period (a minimum of nine weeks).

 Any serious violation of the academic or discipline codes will be subject to a review by the school administration; the student may subsequently receive an extension of the probation or dismissal.

-If a student is granted admissions and at a later date it becomes known that admissions information was inaccurate or withheld, the student will be subject to immediate dismissal.
+If a student is granted admission and at a later date it becomes known that admissions information was inaccurate or withheld, the student will be subject to immediate dismissal.